BITSS-OPA/opa-deworming/code/05_final_opa.md

 ###  Gains in earnings  ("$E_t$")

+The indirect effect of deworming is multiplied by the fraction of the population effectively using the treatment, then divided by the fraction of neighboring schools that are in the treatment group.
+This value is value is combined with the direct deworming effect on earnings, then multiplied by the earnings in period t.
+This yields the effect on earnings in period t.
+<details><summary>Equations</summary>

 @baird2016worms compute effect on earnings like this[^6]:

 [^6]: The original equation separates effects by gender.
 But the final calculation (behind table 5 in paper) does not separate by gender.